lucas-nguyen-17/SeleniumTipsEBook/WebDriver_Page4.md

-## Webdriver tips on design pattern
+## Webdriver tips on Design Pattern

 - Tip 7: Let’s say you have a list of Web elements and you wish to transform the text content of each web element in upper case.